Top 30 Salesforce Record Sharing & Visibility Interview Questions 2026 — OWD, Role Hierarchy, Sharing Rules, FLS & Apex Sharing Explained

 └── Sales Rep D

-- East Manager sees Rep A and B records ✅
+- ✅East Manager sees Rep A and Rep B records

-- East Manager CANNOT see West Manager's reps ❌ (cross-branch blocked)
+- ❌East Manager CANNOT see West Manager's reps — cross-branch always blocked

 "Set OWD to Private, build role hierarchy matching org chart, assign users to roles.
 Hierarchy opens access upward automatically — managers see reps below them, cross-branch access is always blocked.
 Enable 'Grant Access Using Hierarchies' checkbox on objects."